Part 42: Command Processor and Complete Code Walkthrough — From Serial Input to LED Control

 Summary

-In this part, we did a complete walkthrough of main.cpp, assembling all the parts into a complete architecture diagram.
+This post provided a complete walkthrough of main.cpp, assembling all parts into a complete architecture diagram.
 The system has two independent data flows: button events flow from the chip to the PC (via blocking transmission), and UART commands flow from the PC to the chip (via interrupt reception + ring buffer + line parsing).
-The LED and Button components are perfectly reused—zero modifications, zero coupling.
+LED and Button components are perfectly reused—zero modification, zero coupling.

-The next part is the finale of this series: a compilation of common pitfalls and three progressive exercises.
+The next post is the finale of this series: a summary of common pitfalls and three progressive exercises.